 Magento is an e-commerce platform actively developed since 2008.
 It is currently owned by Adobe.
 Being the third most popular e-commerce CMS, it’s used by 8% of e-commerce websites.

 You can use Magento either as an open-source platform or the paid Magento Commerce version, which offers more functionalities and customer support.
-The official website offers a head-to-head comparison of both the free and paid version of the system.
+The official website offers a head-to-head comparison of both the free and paid versions of the system.

 For testing purposes, I used Open Source Magento 2.3.4 (with sample data preinstalled), published on January 28, 2020.
 Testing platform: PHP 7.3.17, Apache 2.4.43.